guardianproject/info/content/blog/2013-11-21-a-tag-team-git-workflow-that-incorporates-auditing.md

 **Keeping All The History**

-One addition to this process is for each contributor to mark their own tree with a labeled branch before rebasing, and then pushing those branches to the contributor&#8217;s public repo.
+One addition to this process is for each contributor to mark their own tree with a labeled branch before rebasing, and then pushing those branches to the contributor’s public repo.
 This will then provide a complete history of the process, if that is desired.
 For example: I push some commits to my public repo, then Abel rebases my commits onto some of his work and pushes to the _upstream_.
-In this case, the history in my public repo will be different than what is in the _upstream_ repo as well as Abel&#8217;s public repo.
+In this case, the history in my public repo will be different than what is in the _upstream_ repo as well as Abel’s public repo.